em-a-zed/Behave_Yourself/_contents/General_Concepts.md

 -   If you are reading this, then you are likely interested in video-tracking of animals for behavioural studies.

 -   This guide is an attempt to provide indications on how to approach this problem starting from the basics.
 As the title implies, the idea is to provide suggestions on how to implement everything that is required on a Do It Yourself basis, both from the hardware as well as from the software points of vew.

--   All that is required is some programming experience as well as a basic knowledge of electronics.
+-   Granted, there are commercial solutions available.
+Some of these deal with all the aspects of animal tracking in the laboratory, offering a complete package which includes the required hardware as well as the software (i.e. [Noldus](https://www.noldus.com/)).
+    Others, such as [ANY-maze](https://www.any-maze.com/), proved the
+    tracking software.
+In both cases the software is conceived to handle all aspects of the tracking process, such as data acquisition and storage, experiment design, statistical data analysis and reporting of results.
+This paper reports a comparison of the performance of the two systems (Lim et al. 2023).

 -   I will deal with the subject matter mainly referring to behavioural experimentation in the lab involving *Drosophila melanogaster* as the model organism.
 However, most of what will be exposed can be adapted to other laboratory model organisms with relative ease.

 ## The solutions